 Begin with about 1/4 lb. frozen chopped spinach.
 Thaw the spinach, then squeeze out as much moisture as possible.
 You’ll want about 1 cup unsqueezed, or 1/2 cup after squeezing dry.

-Drain one 14oz. can of quartered artichoke hearts (packed in water), then chop them into small pieces.
+Drain one 1/2 of a 12oz. jar of quartered artichoke hearts (packed in water), then chop them into small pieces.

-Add the chopped artichokes to a large bowl with the spinach, 1 cup shredded mozzarella, 2 Tbsp grated Parmesan, 3 Tbsp mayonnaise, 1/8 tsp garlic powder, 1/8 tsp salt, and some freshly cracked pepper.
+Add the chopped artichokes to a large bowl with the spinach, 1 cup shredded mozzarella, 2 Tbsp grated Parmesan, 2 Tbsp mayonnaise, 1/8 tsp garlic powder, 1/8 tsp crushed red pepper, ⅛ tsp salt, and some freshly cracked pepper.

-Spread about 1/2 tsp butter on the outside of four slices of bread, then fill each sandwich with about 1 cup of filling.
 Cook the sandwiches in a large skillet over medium low heat until each side is golden brown and the filling is melted.
-(I used small bread, so this recipe would make four sandwiches with about 1/2 cup filling each.)

 Buttery, crispy, artichokey goodness!